schubergphilis/mod_security/README.md

 ## Cookbooks

-This cookbook depends on apache2 and build-essential
+This cookbook depends on apache2 and build-essential or IIS for Windows

 ## Platforms

 ### Supported
+* Windows (tested on 2008R2 and 2012R2)
 * Ubuntu (tested on 12.04 and 13.04)
 * Debian (tested on 6.0.8 and 7.2.0)
 * RedHat (untested)